alttch/finac/README.md

 ### Data multiplier

-Depending on data, it may be useful to store numeric values in database as integers instead of floats.
-Finac library has built-in data multiplier feature, to enable it, set *multiplier=N* in *finac.init()* method, e.g.
+Depending on data, it may be useful to store numeric values in the database as integers instead of floats.
+Finac library has got a built-in data multiplier feature.
+To enable it, set *multiplier=N* in *finac.init()* method, e.g.
-*multiplier=1000* if you want to store integers in tables and have data with max precision 3 digits after comma.
+*multiplier=1000*.
+This makes Finac to store integers into tables and use the max precision of 3 digits after comma.

-Note: you must manually convert table fields to numeric/integer types, and multiply them if performing data multiplier implementation on living database.
+Note: table fields must be manually converted to numeric/integer types.
+In production databases the field values must be also manually multiplied.

-Full list of tables and fields is available in dict *finac.core.multiply_fields*.
+Full list of tables and fields, required to be converted, is available in the dict *finac.core.multiply_fields*.

-Note: multiplier can be used only with integer and numeric(X) field types, as core conversion functions always return rounded value.
+Note: the multiplier can be used only with integer and numeric(X) field types, as core conversion functions always return rounded value.

 ## How to embed Finac library into own project